UK pension and tax tool

 Sacrificing into the wrong band

-A contribution that reduces income through the £100,000–£125,140 taper band can be more efficient than a contribution made entirely within a normal higher-rate band.
+A contribution that reduces income through the £100,000–£125,140 taper band can show a stronger tax effect than a contribution made entirely within a normal higher-rate band.

 Ignoring the annual allowance